natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Cadiz.md

 == Description ==
 <!-- ''In the first part of the description, cover the history of the ship's creation and military application.
 In the second part, tell the reader about using this ship in the game.
 Add a screenshot: if a beginner player has a hard time remembering vehicles by name, a picture will help them identify the ship in question.'' -->
-The '''HMS Cadiz (D79)''' is a member of the Tribal-class destroyer family.
-The HMS Cadiz was built by Fairfield Shipbuilding and Engineering Company.
-She was commissioned on April 12, 1946, after being launched on September 16, 1944.
-She was named after the Battle of Cadiz, a French siege of the Spanish town in 1810 that was eventually lifted in 1812 following the French defeat at the Battle of Salamanca.
-In 1956, she was transferred to the Pakistan Navy and commissioned as PNS Khaibar.
-During the 1971 Indo-Pakistan war, she was sunk off the coast of Karachi by the Indian Navy missile boat INS Nirghat.
+The '''{{Specs|name}}''' is a premium gift rank {{Specs|rank}} British destroyer {{Battle-rating}}.
+It was introduced during [[Update "Wind of Change"]] as a reward for [[Battle Pass: Season VII, "Armoured Elephant"]].

-Introduced in [[Update "Wind of Change"]] as a reward for [[Battle Pass: Season VII, "Armoured Elephant"]], the HMS Cadiz is a fast destroyer equipped with powerful main armaments mounted in the bow.
-She, like the HMAS Tobruk, possesses superior secondary armament and a high sustained rate of fire.
-As a result, aircraft and fast-attack vessels may view the HMS Cadiz as a potentially dangerous target.
-Keep the HMS Cadiz close to the coast, given that she is a lethal opponent for fast coastal craft.
-Use her to protect allied coastal vessels as they capture objectives to win the battle.
+A Battle-class destroyer, HMS Cadiz is very similar to its Australian sister [[HMAS Tobruk]].
+It has only 4 forward-mounted main guns that have a high rate of fire and can rotate 360°, a large AA battery of effective 40 mm guns, and 10 torpedoes that have somewhat awkward launch angles.
+Unfortunately, like other members of its class, it suffers from having a very easy to hit ammo rack, right under the main turrets.

 == General info ==
 === Survivability and armour ===